Boundaries vs Rules in Open Relationships

 At the heart of most restrictive rules is a fundamental fear: if my partner experiences new forms of connection, they might discover something better and leave me.
 This fear isn't silly or irrational - it's deeply human.
 But trying to prevent this through rules is like trying to prevent rain by banning clouds.

-Here's the uncomfortable truth: creating rules doesn't actually prevent people from leaving.
+The uncomfortable truth: creating rules doesn't actually prevent people from leaving.
 It just creates situations where people feel trapped, resentful, or compelled to break rules.
 No relationship agreement can guarantee permanence.
 The only true security comes from continuously investing in and nurturing your connection.

 From Rules to Boundaries: A Better Approach